 Skip To Main Content

-National Comprehensive Cancer Network® (NCCN®) recommends glofitamab-gxbm (COLUMVI) as a Category 2A treatment option, after at least two prior therapies for adult patients with diffuse large B-cell lymphoma, not otherwise specified (DLBCL, NOS), or large B-cell lymphoma (LBCL) arising from follicular lymphoma.4
+National Comprehensive Cancer Network® (NCCN®) recommends glofitamab-gxbm (COLUMVI) as a Category 2A preferred treatment option, after at least 2 prior therapies for adult patients with diffuse large B-cell lymphoma not otherwise specified (DLBCL, NOS).2

-NCCN makes no warranties of any kind whatsoever regarding their content, use or application, and disclaims any responsibility for their application or use in any way.
+NCCN makes no warranties of any kind whatsoever regarding their content, use or application, and disclaims any responsibility for their application or use in any way.2

-3L+=third-line or later; CI=confidence interval; CR=complete response; DLBCL=diffuse large B-cell lymphoma; FL=follicular lymphoma; LBCL=large B-cell lymphoma; mDOR=median duration of response; NOS=not otherwise specified; ORR=overall response rate; PR=partial response.
+3L+=third-line or later; CI=confidence interval; CR=complete response; DLBCL=diffuse large B-cell lymphoma; DOR=duration of response; mDOR=median duration of response; NOS=not otherwise specified; NR=not reached; ORR=overall response rate; PR=partial response.

 Important Safety Information & Indication